gtkachyk/File-Management-System/README.md

 2. All child directories of an instance tracking directory are folder tracking directories.

 ## Network Refresh Algorithm
-Inputs:
+### Inputs
 - An instance network N.

+### Pseudocode
-In the Global directory, sort the instance tracking directories in ascending order of capacity.
+In the Global directory, sort the instance tracking directories in ascending order of capacity.<br>
 Give the base copy of N a unique id if it doesn't already have one.

-Outputs:
+### Outputs
 - None.

 ## Placeholders
 In the file management system, a placeholder for a file or folder named F is an empty folder named PLACEHOLDER-F.

 ## Stale Folder
-A stale folder is a folder that has been removed from system data, but remains in one or more copies in a network.
+A stale folder is a folder that has been removed from system data, but remains in one or more copies in a network.<br>
-Officially, stale folders in a copy are classified as duplicates.
+Officially, stale folders in a copy are classified as duplicates.<br>
 Stale folders can be safely ignored.
-Because they are not in system data, the fill unused space algorithm will not interact with them.
+Because they are not in system data, the fill unused space algorithm will not interact with them.<br>
 They can also be removed just like any other folder in Backup-Storage.

 ## User Controlled File / User Controlled Folder